Connect with us

 Officials have in the past stated that the second runway will allow for continuous airport operations should an aircraft incident render the existing runway unusable.

-The runway also will enable direct long haul flights to destinations such as New York City, carrying up to 32 tonnes.
+The runway also will enable direct long-haul flights to destinations such as New York City, carrying up to 32 tonnes.

-The tender for construction of the new runway will be issued early this year to enable civil works to commence before December.
+The tender for the construction of the new runway will be issued early this year to enable civil works to commence before December.

 The African Development Bank (AfDB), which is funding the design of the new second runway, has reportedly expressed interest in financing the civil works.